top of page

 What to Expect During a Radon Test

-1. Placement: The radon test device is typically placed in the lowest level of the home that is regularly used, such as a basement or first floor.
+The radon test device is typically placed in the lowest level of the home that is regularly used like a finished basement or the living room on the first floor.
 It should be in a location where it won’t be disturbed, away from drafts, high humidity, and exterior walls.

-2. Follow-Up Testing: After mitigation, it’s important to conduct follow-up tests to ensure the system is working properly and that radon levels remain low.
+After mitigation, it can be advisable to perform a follow-up test to ensure the system is working properly and that the radon levels are below 4 pCi/L.

 Comments